Popular Indian street food Wheat Ladi Pavs or wheat dinner rolls made from scratch. So soft and fluffy!Wheat Ladi Pav Recipe

 Ladi pavs is a popular Mumbai bread that is often paired with batata vada and pav bhaji recipe.
 After trying out homemade Ladi pavs for years, I have now started making the healthier version – wheat ladi pavs at home.
 These ladi pavs are both super healthy and super delicious in every bite!
 Wheat Ladi Pav Recipe

 As an added bonus – these Wheat Ladi Pav Recipe can be fully customized.
 Simply add Italian seasoning, garlic-herb seasoning or any herb of your liking to the dough and enjoy flavored pavs or buns.

 The preparation of this Wheat Ladi Pav Recipe is very straightforward.
-Wheat flour mixed with yeast, oil and water creates the most soft and fluffy homemade pavs.
+Wheat flour mixed with yeast, oil, and water creates the softest and fluffy homemade pavs.
 Simply follow the instructions below for soft and fluffy pavs.

 After the yeast has activated, combine all the ingredients and knead a soft pliable dough.
 Let the dough sit undisturbed for at least an hour.
 All the secret lies in the resting time.

 The dough will rise even faster if you place the dough bowl in a warm corner – for me, it was my bright and sunny kitchen window.
 This will be the initial rise of the dough and after the initial rise you will find the dough all puffed up.